Some journal entries from last fall before a show

 Go to the studio, set up the space the way I like it and see what happens next, be curious.
 Explore.
 That's what you do.
 Also, this is your life, that part of it, the exploration.
 That may just be the meat of your life.

 Was it stupid to try to make all these panels with this kind of gesso, the rabbit skin glue and marble dust?
-It’s so many layers and I have to measure it out fresh and cook it and it goes bad and then stinks to high hell… is this just a fools errand?
+It’s so many layers and I have to measure it out fresh and cook it and it goes bad and then stinks and is disgusting if I don’t catch it in time… is this just a fools errand?
 Why did I decide to do this again, instead of buying a big can of acrylic gesso?
 At least I know it’s something I wanted to do.
-Maybe all this is a veiled wish for the quality and process of my work to be most excellent, to have integrity, even if it’s not easy to see.
+Am I trying to distract myself from the actual act of painting?
+No, its a wish for the quality and process of the work to be most excellent, to have integrity, even if it’s not easy to see.
 It’s imbued in the work, somebody will see it, or maybe sense it.
 Those people who can see through walls, they will recognize what it is.

 Anyway, the bigger value here that I’m chasing is what, temperance?
 Planning ahead, planning for excellence, keeping on schedule?
-In my own strange way, sometimes making big rangy loops until I can tell that it’s right, somehow.
+In my own strange way, this is how.
+Usually making big rangy loops until I can tell that it’s right, somehow.
+Going wrong until it goes right.

 I am interested in painting well.
-I’m interested in painting faces and hands like sparkling jewels coming out of the darkness.
+I’m interested in painting faces and hands like sparkling jewels coming out of the darkness as it builds up and builds up, the darkness making the painting, really.

 Tuesday September 30th